 According to recent research studies, chiropractic care and exercise can substantially help correct scoliosis.
 Scoliosis is a well-known type of spinal misalignment, or subluxation, characterized by the abnormal lateral curvature of the spine.
 While there are two different types of scoliosis, chiropractic treatment techniques, including spinal adjustments and manual manipulations, are safe and effective alternative treatment measures that have been demonstrated to help correct the spine’s curve, restoring the original function of the spine.

-The information herein on "Risk Factors in the Progression of Scoliosis" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "Risk Factors in the Progression of Scoliosis" is not intended to replace a one-on-one relationship with a qualified health care professional or licensed physician and is not medical advice.
+We encourage you to make healthcare decisions based on your research and partnership with a qualified healthcare professional.

 We are here to help you and your family.